FWolfe/Zomboid-Modding-Guide/README.md

 ### Code changes, advanced items and recipes
 Being able to add on to or edit Zomboid's code is a major bonus, and where the real power of mods comes in.
 PZ is coded in a mixture of Java (the main engine) and Lua (the moddable components).
-Knowledge of the Lua scripting language is HIGHLY advised.
+Knowledge of the [Lua programming language](https://www.lua.org/) is HIGHLY advised.
 You'll save yourself a lot of grief and effort learning Lua before diving into this area.
 Fortunately Lua is a simple language by design, and relatively easy to learn.
 The internet is scattered with tutorials.

 ### 3d Models